by By Saul McLeod published 2011, updated 2014

 • There was more partial and non-imitative aggression among those children who has observed aggressive behavior, although the difference for non-imitative aggression was small.

-• The girls in the aggressive model conditions also showed more physical aggressive responses if the model was male but more verbal aggressive responses if the model was female; (However, the exception to this general pattern was the observation of how often they punched Bobo, and in this case the effects of gender were reversed).
+• The girls in the aggressive model condition also showed more physical aggressive responses if the model was male, but more verbal aggressive responses if the model was female.
+However, the exception to this general pattern was the observation of how often they punched Bobo, and in this case the effects of gender were reversed.

 • Boys were more likely to imitate same-sex models than girls.
 The evidence for girls imitating same-sex models is not strong.